RishabPanyam96/CORMAC_entry_level_data_scientist_assement/README.md

 * procedure_length(hours)
 * No_of_doctors_working_on_procedure
 * no_of_other_staff_working_on_procedure
-* age_of_person
+* age_of_person <br>
 I have decided not to use outcome measures in my analysis as they are obtained after the procedure is over and hence can’t be used to predict the outcome.
-To ensure that my code runs I have also created random data for these attributes  as well as for  the outcome and outcome measures.They are created in the cms_procedures.py file.
+To ensure that my code runs I have also created random data for these attributes  as well as for  the outcome and outcome measures.They are created in the **cms_procedures.py** file.

 # Cms_procedures.py file